Aveline de Grandpré: Assassin's Creed III: Liberation

-Aveline is an ancestor of "Subject 1", the first participant of the experimental phase of the Animus Project conducted by Abstergo Industries, a corporate front of the Templar Order in the modern era.
+Aveline is an ancestor of "Subject 1", the first participant in the Animus Project conducted by Abstergo Industries, a corporate front of the Templar Order in the modern era.
 The story of Liberation is presented as a story within a story in the form of a video game created by Abstergo using the genetic memories of Subject 1.
-Aveline was born in 1747 in New Orleans to Philippe Olivier de Grandpré, a wealthy French merchant, and his African placée, Jeanne, whom Philippe had freed from slavery.
-In 1752, Phillippe married Madeleine de L'Isle, the daughter of one of his investors, to alleviate his financial troubles, straining his relationship with Jeanne, who later disappeared from both his and Aveline's lives without explanation.

-Aveline took notice of the injustice slaves faced in New Orleans from a young age, and dedicated herself to protecting and freeing them, catching the attention of Agaté, the Mentor of the Louisiana Brotherhood of Assassins.
-Impressed by her devotion to freedom and justice, he inducted Aveline into the Brotherhood in 1759 along with her childhood friend and the accountant of her family business, Gérald Blanc.
+The game's backstory establishes that Aveline was born in 1747 in New Orleans to Philippe Olivier de Grandpré, a French merchant, and his African placée, Jeanne, whom Philippe had freed from slavery.
+In 1752, Phillippe married Madeleine de L'Isle, the daughter of one of his investors, to alleviate his financial troubles, straining his relationship with Jeanne, who later disappeared from both his and Aveline's lives.
+From a young age, Aveline took notice of the injustice slaves faced in New Orleans, and dedicated herself to protecting them, catching the attention of Agaté, the Mentor of the Louisiana Brotherhood of Assassins.
+Impressed by her devotion to freedom and justice, he inducted Aveline into the Brotherhood along with her childhood friend, Gérald Blanc.
 Both were trained by Agaté to be his agents in New Orleans and counter the Templars' activities, with Aveline handling field work and Gérald running an information network within the city.
-However, Aveline and Agaté would grow apart over time due to the former's natural impulsiveness and disinclination to follow orders, as well as her resentment of the secretive nature of Agaté's dealings with her and Gérald.

-The main story of Liberation covers twelve years of Aveline's life, from 1765 to 1777, and focuses on her mission to dismantle the Templar Order in New Orleans, who are attempting to take over Louisiana amidst its transition of control from France to Spain following the French and Indian War.
-To this end, she assassinates several of their allies and puppets, including French governor Jean-Jacques Blaise d'Abbadie and Baptiste, an Assassin turncoat and former friend of Agaté.
-In 1768, Aveline helps to orchestrate the Louisiana Rebellion to depose Spanish governor Antonio de Ulloa, a Templar.
-Although ordered by Agaté to kill him, Aveline spares de Ulloa's life after he informs her of a secret Templar worksite in Chichen Itza, which houses many liberated slaves from New Orleans.
+The main story of Liberation covers twelve years of Aveline's life, from 1765 to 1777, and focuses on her mission to dismantle the Templar Order in New Orleans, who are attempting to take over Louisiana amidst the colony's transition of control from France to Spain.
+To this end, she assassinates several of the Templars' allies, including French governor Jean-Jacques Blaise d'Abbadie and Baptiste, an Assassin turncoat and former friend of Agaté.
+In 1768, Aveline is ordered by Agaté to kill Louisiana's new Spanish governor, the Templar Antonio de Ulloa, but she spares him after Ulloa informs her of a secret Templar worksite in Chichen Itza, which houses many liberated slaves from New Orleans.